BastinRobin/DBMS-Bootcamp/Day2.md

+# PL/SQL
+PL/SQL is a combination of SQL along with the procedural features of programming languages.
+It was developed by Oracle Corporation in the early 90's to enhance the capabilities of SQL.

+PL/SQL is one of three key programming languages embedded in the Oracle Database, along with SQL itself and Java.

+# Features of PL/SQL
+* PL/SQL has the following features:

+* PL/SQL is tightly integrated with SQL.

+* It offers extensive error checking.

+* It offers numerous data types.

+* It offers a variety of programming structures.

+* It supports structured programming through functions and procedures.

+* It supports object-oriented programming.

+* It supports developing web applications and server pages.

 # Transaction
 A transaction is the propagation of one or more changes to the database.
 For example, if you are creating a record or updating a record or deleting a record from the table, then you are performing transaction on the table.
 It is important to control transactions to ensure data integrity and to handle database errors.